josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 ## How does Angular find components, directives, and pipes in a template?
 What is a **template reference**?

 The [Angular compiler](guide/ngmodule-faq#q-angular-compiler) looks inside component templates for other components, directives, and pipes.
-When it finds one, that's a template reference.
+When it finds one, that is a template reference.

 The Angular compiler finds a component or directive in a template when it can match the *selector* of that component or directive to some HTML in that template.

-The compiler finds a pipe if the pipe's *name* appears within the pipe syntax of the template HTML.
+The compiler finds a pipe if the *name* of the pipe appears within the pipe syntax of the template HTML.

 Angular only matches selectors and pipe names for classes that are declared by this module or exported by a module that this module imports.